What is Von Neumann bottleneck

 How can this CPU-memory disparity be resolved?

-This problem can be solved in two ways:
+This problem of Von Neumann bottleneck can be solved in two ways:

 Use of cache memory between CPU and main memory